amandeep511997/Blog/_posts/2018-12-16-aws-to-heroku-rails.md

         $ pg_dump -U [user-name] -h localhost [database-name] >> [backup-file-name.sql]
     ```

 If there is a prompt then give your database password.
-And you can now see you backup in the current directory.
+And you can now see the backup file in the current directory.

 ## Getting your backup file from AWS to your local machine
 We use scp command for this purpose -